chengwang86/temp/webserving.md

 ### Build docker image for the Web server (on regular docker)

 In the original the Web-server docker image from Cloudsuite, the functionality of “email verification for new user registration” is not enabled, which makes it less realistic and practical.
-Therefore, we need make some modifications and re-build the docker image for the Web server. **You can also skip this step and proceed to "Compose File for vIC" if you do not want to build your own image**.
+Therefore, we need make some modifications and re-build the docker image for the Web server. **You can also skip this section and proceed to "Compose File for vIC" if you do not want to build your own image**.

 Step I:
 Download the original installation files from https://github.com/ParsaLab/cloudsuite/tree/master/benchmarks/web-serving/web_server